 Wireless Contact Closure 2-Way Transmitter Receiver Pair

-This pair of MirX controllers is equipped with your choice of 5-Amp or 10-Amp SPDT relays, ideal for use in most general purpose switching applications.
-Ideal for lights, small motors, gate openers, and much more.
+This pair of MirX controllers is equipped with your choice of 20-Amp SPDT or 30-Amp SPST relays, ideal for use in most high-power switching applications.
+Ideal for lights, motors, gate openers, pump controllers, valve controllers, and much more.
 On-board Relay status LEDs and busy/ready LEDs let you know when these controllers are talking to each other.
 When communications is lost, on-board relays will automatically deactivate within 30 seconds (user selectable option).

 Wireless MirX Remote Contact Closure Transmitter and Receiver Controllers